AlekhyaGudibandla/AlekhyaGudibandla/README.md

 If something sits at the intersection of logic, design, and a bit of chaos — I’ll probably like it.

 ---

+### 🌱 I'm currently...

+- Building something that connects web tech and AI — because why pick one?
+- Right now, that means a web app that blends AI with everyday productivity.
+-
+---

 ### 🧠 Projects I’ve built